Plus-Sized Elf: Characters

 A satyr who feeds on human desires.
 She also eats regular food, which has made her fat due to the high quality and excessive eating, particularly of Japanese cuisine.
 Her hobby is cooking, which she uses to lure her prey.
 She is the only mythical creature not in Tomoatsu's group of clients, yet on rare occasions she does join them at the beach for cooking barbecues.
 As such, she acts as the de facto antagonist of the series.
 On Earth, she will take a human form while out in public, mostly to scheme against Tomoatsu and his clients.
-However, she becomes easily embarrassed in lewd situations, especially in front of Tomoatsu, and her vengeful tricks backfires at her and sometimes she gets the wrong impressions with Tomoatsu's daily time with his clients mistaking them for a erotic harem doing sexual activities.
+However, she becomes easily embarrassed in lewd situations, especially in front of Tomoatsu, and her vengeful tricks backfires at her and sometimes she gets the wrong impressions with Tomoatsu's daily time with his clients mistaking them for an erotic harem doing sexual activities.